-If you’re a stay-at-home parent or a student with a lot of free time on your hands, side hustling is the perfect way to earn some extra cash.
+If you’re a stay-at-home parent or a student with much free time, side hustling is the perfect way to earn extra cash.

-In this article, we will show you the ten best side hustles that will help you earn more than just spending your free time on them.
+This article will show you the ten best side hustles that will help you earn more than spending your free time on them.

-Each of these part-time jobs has been tested by me or someone I know personally, so you can trust us that they genuinely pay up.
+I or someone I know personally has tested each of these part-time jobs, so you can trust that they genuinely pay up.